 The evolution in Big data analytics has undergone through following phases.

-What’s more it can do a complete Hadoop processing by eliminating the requirement to bring or use Hadoop framework.
-The only thing that worries some people is that no one knows the hardware capability that powers AWS Lambda.
-But going by robust infra provided by AWS, Lambda can be trusted to perform Big data processing without failure caused due to hardware.
+What’s more, it can do Hadoop-like processing while eliminating the requirement to bring or use the Hadoop framework.
+The only problem is that no one knows the hardware capability that powers AWS Lambda.
+But looking at other robust infrastructure provided by AWS, Lambda can be trusted to perform big data processing without failure caused due to hardware.